nabil6391/graphview/README.md

         });
       },
 ```

-### Add drag nodes feature with animation
-The code is there but not enabled yet due to dart null safety migration being more important

 ### Extract info from any json to Graph Object
 Now its a bit easy to use Ids to extract info from any json to Graph Object